 Across every sector, businesses are coming under increased pressure from regulators, investors and customers to think more seriously about their exposure to climate risk—both the physical risks of climate change, but also the transition risks associated with the shift to a low carbon economy.

-In this interview, Source Global Research spoke with Nick Martin, Sustainability Practice Leader at Antea Group, in order to better understand how clients are approaching the challenge of mitigating climate risk.
+In this interview, Source Global Research spoke with Nick Martin, former Sustainability Practice Leader at Antea Group, in order to better understand how clients are approaching the challenge of mitigating climate risk.
 This interview is part of Source Global Research's recently published emerging trends report "Sustainable Future: A Climate Transformed."

 How much has interest in climate and environmental sustainability increased among your clients over the last few years?